 The relaxed pup may be less interested in you than their siblings.
 It is sometimes believed that a relaxed pup is less intelligent, but they will balance play, interaction and sleep, well.
-They will be a great fit for relaxed owners.
+They will be a great fit for relaxed owners and a family.
 Make sure you don’t confuse a relaxed pup with a shy pup.
 A relaxed pup will still be friendly, but a shy pup will keep their distance.

 The Shy Pup